 Cramming for a quiz, test, paper, or presentation is one of the worst things you can do in college.
 Not only are you not likely to do well after a cram session, but you are also more likely to burn out and develop negative feelings towards your classes or the subject matter.

 For example, if you know you have an upcoming French exam that is going to be tough, you may need more time to prepare.
-Set aside 30-60 minutes each day for two weeks before the exam to just focus on French.
+Set aside a half hour each day for two weeks before the exam to just review notes for French.

 On the other hand, an upcoming math quiz might be looking like it will be a breeze.
-In this case, you may want to set aside just 10-15 minutes per day to review.
+In this case, you may want to set aside just 10-15 minutes per day for self testing and reviewing.

 5. Routine, Routine, Routine!

-People thrive on routine, and this is especially true for college students.
+Routine is one of the most important points for students looking to develop better study habits.
+People thrive on routine, and this is especially true for college students looking to develop study skills.
 While you may fancy yourself a spontaneous person, for the most part, your days and weeks should follow a healthy routine.

-Sticking to a routine lets your body know what to expect at any given time.
+Sticking to a routine with your study habits and other activities lets your body know what to expect at any given time.
 From your metabolism, to your sleep cycles, to your energy level, this is an important part of success, and allows your brain to focus on other things — like that upcoming Lit paper!

 6. Exercise Before Studying

 Even the shortest study session can feel exhausting.
-Fight fatigue by exercising a bit before you sit down to work.
+Fight fatigue by exercising for a short time before you sit down to work.

-Not only does exercising increase your energy levels, but it also kickstarts brain function, improves your memory and cognitive performance, reduces stress levels, and improves your mood.
+Not only does exercising on a regular basis increase your energy levels, but it also kickstarts brain function, improves your memory and cognitive performance, reduces stress levels, and improves your mood.

 7. Space Out Your Study Sessions

-“Distributed practice” is a method for avoiding last-minute cram sessions, and also helps our brain to more permanently remember what we are studying.
+“Distributed practice” is a good study tip for avoiding last-minute cram sessions, and also helps our brain to more permanently remember the important information we are studying.
 Studies have shown that distributed studying is most effective over a two-week time period.
 For example: